11bus11/book-store1/README.md

 - Tested the models by creating instances.
 This was to make sure the fields looked like they should and that everything worked as expected.
 - Tested if the database and the frontend was propperly connected by trying to show part of the data in the frontend.
 - Made sure the search bar works by searching for words found in book titles, descriptions, languages and authors.
 The expected results were showed.
+- While implementing the bag functionality, I first printed the values of the items to the consol, to make sure everyhting was working.
+After that I could make sure everything was working thru the bag itself, since it shows both the item, the total price, delivery price and the quantity.

 ### Software Testing
 #### JavaScript Testing - Jest